Active Learning Principles for In-Context Learning with Large Language Models: Introduction

-Our key contributions are as follows: \begin{itemize} \item We formulate the selection of in-context examples as a single iteration active learning problem and explore the effectiveness of four standard approaches: \textit{uncertainty}, \textit{diversity}, \textit{similarity} and \textit{random} sampling. \item We evaluate $15$ models, between $125$M and $30$B parameters, from the GPT~\cite{Radford2019LanguageMA,GPT3,black-etal-2022-gpt} and OPT~\cite{zhang2022opt} families in $15$ classification and $9$ multi-choice tasks, using different AL sampling techniques to get in-context examples for few-shot learning. \item We demonstrate that while diversity and uncertainty sampling perform similarly to random sampling, choosing in-context examples that are similar to the test example outperforms consistently all methods by a large margin for all model families and sizes in all tasks. \item We show that, interestingly, while uncertainty sampling is one of the strongest AL approaches in supervised learning, this does not generalize to in-context learning, where the method shows to underperform.
-This underpins the importance of our work to examine how active learning principles change when we move from the supervised to the few-shot learning paradigm. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We formulate the selection of in-context examples as a single iteration AL problem and explore the effectiveness of four standard approaches: \textit{uncertainty}, \textit{diversity}, \textit{similarity} and \textit{random} sampling. \item We evaluate $15$ models, between $125$M and $30$B parameters, from the GPT~\cite{Radford2019LanguageMA,GPT3,black-etal-2022-gpt} and OPT~\cite{zhang2022opt} families in $15$ classification and $9$ multi-choice tasks, using different AL sampling techniques to select demonstrations for few-shot learning. \item We demonstrate that while diversity and uncertainty sampling perform slightly better than random sampling, choosing in-context examples that are semantically similar to the input test examples outperforms consistently all other methods by a large margin across model families and sizes in all tasks. \item We show that while uncertainty sampling is one of the strongest AL approaches in supervised learning, this does not generalize to in-context learning, where interestingly it underperforms.
+Our analysis, however, shows that larger models might perform better with uncertain demonstrations, hinting that uncertainty might be an emerging LLM ability. \end{itemize}